-It experiences cooler temperatures than any parts in southern Thailand, a fact that many visitors find fascinating as they can spend longer house enjoying beautiful sites without feeling fatigued.
+It experiences cooler temperatures than any part of southern Thailand, which many visitors find fascinating as they can spend long hours enjoying beautiful sites without feeling fatigued.

-Besides, the Chiang Mai people are very hospitable and charming of Thailand, and you will instantly feel its charisma the moment you land your foot there.
-You will easily fall in love with the place and when you do, below are the 15 best things to do in Chiang Mai.
+Besides, the Chiang Mai people are very hospitable and charming in Thailand, and you will instantly feel its charisma when you land your foot there.
+You will quickly fall in love with the place and when you do, below are the 15 best things to do in Chiang Mai.

 Attend the Loi Krathong and Yi Peng Festival